 When we talk about retirement planning, an overwhelming amount of attention is put on saving enough money.
 Many neglect the fact that having a good protection plan is also part of smart retirement planning.

-According to the Global Burden of Disease Study 2015, Singaporeans typically spend an average of 8 years out of a lifespan of 82 in ill-health.
+According to the Global Burden of Disease Study 2015, Singaporeans typically spend an average of .
 That's about 10% of our life; being in sickness does not only cause us to suffer, it can put a huge burden on our family and care-givers as well.
 The time spent in ill-health may also coincide with our retirement years, causing us to be unable to enjoy life as we hoped to, and also taking a toll on our finances when we aren't working anymore.
 Therefore, an insurance plan that can protect against an increased likelihood of medical and care expenses is of utmost importance.

 Other than ensuring that your money is put into inflation-beating financial instruments, you might want to consider investing as part of your retirement portfolio strategy as well.